-Artichoke designs and makes beautiful bespoke kitchens, interior architectural joinery and fitted furniture for homes across London, the UK and Internationally.
+Artichoke designs and makes beautiful bespoke kitchens, interior architectural joinery and fitted furniture for homes across London, Surrey, the UK and Internationally.
 We have a particular interest for period architecture and have been fortunate enough to have designed kitchens of all styles for some of the finest homes in the Chelsea, Hampstead, Kinightsbridge and Kensington areas.

 What sets Artichoke apart is our design ability and attention to detail.
 Because we are entirely bespoke, we can design kitchens and furniture that blends seamlessly with your architecture and interior design scheme, resulting in a highly elegant response to the brief.
 We are a long way from choosing from the pre-designed “off the peg” ranges found in London’s kitchen showrooms both in terms of quality of design and cabinet making.